 In the case where there are clear priorities, perhaps a hybrid approach might work - something like country drop downs on English-speaking / focused sites - e.g.

-#3 Updated by Larry Shaffer almost 7 years ago
+#3 Updated by Larry Shaffer about 7 years ago

 I have found most popup menus in QGIS are similar to your hybrid example, or are already alphabetized if selections are purely of like kind.
 Let me know if you find one that needs alphabetized.
 I will look into sorting the Encoding list with mixed case, though it will not be backported to v.
 1.8.